Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 PrimaryCodegen and based on their types, bin them into the appropriate parts of the code generator to lookup later:

-    Defconstants are turned into mods and run, unlike classic chialisp.
+    Defconstants are turned into mods and run.
     The result is stored in the PrimaryCodegen's constant set.

     The defconst form is evaluated by putting all Helpers (as in objects of